bigkwii/cutting-plane-game-2/NOTES.md

 - Should the polygon itself have data about the points that make it up?
 Or should I go fetch that data from the child Point scenes?
 The ladder seems cleaner.

 It's getting late, I'll continue tomorrow.

+## THU 2024-06-20

+A better name for the in-game coordinates would be good.
+I've been using simply `pos`.
+Maybe `lattice_position`?
+As in the position of a point relative to the lattice grid's origin?
+Seems about right.

+I made a Debug autoload script so I don't have to look at the console everytime.
+I'll use it a lot, probably.

+In order to change things that were drawn with the _draw() function, I need to call the queue_draw() function to reflect the changes.
+Keep that in mind.

+I've also adjusted the spacing of the grid to match the demo.
+I probably won't keep it this way forever, but for the first iteration, again, I want to replicate the original demo as closely as possible (save for the aesthetic).